-The checks help identify files that may contain sensitive data and prompt a review those files to see if they are still needed.
+The checks help identify files that may contain sensitive data and prompt a review of those files to see if they are still needed.
 The checks also help the university comply with laws and regulations governing the storage of sensitive and regulated data.

 IA uses a software tool that automatically checks for potentially sensitive information.
 IA staff members will work with you and your unit staff to help review the results and take appropriate action.

 What the Sensitive Data Discovery Tool Does

 The Sensitive Data Discovery tool:

 - Checks for two types of sensitive data: Social Security numbers (SSN) and credit card numbers.

 - Looks for numeric patterns formatted like Social Security and credit card numbers, so it sometimes misidentifies files as sensitive.